aritraroy24/HACKTOBERFEST2021_PATTERN/README.md

 🎯 If you are a beginner, and looking for your first contribution, we are here to help.
 Just create a simple designing pattern using any language you like in our [pattern](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/pattern) repo which will be counted as your first PR. 🎯 </br>
 ## Just 5 simple steps to earning your t-shirt for Hacktoberfest 2020 🧑🏻‍🤝‍🧑🏻
-1. 🎯Open the `pattern` folder in your code editor of your choice. </br>
+1. 🎯Open the `[pattern](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/pattern)` folder in your code editor of your choice. </br>
 2. 🎯Make any design pattern you like using any programming language. </br>
 3. 🎯Save your changes and give its name by your github username.</br>
-4. 🎯Now add your profile details in `contributers` folder (Name, GitHub Username and College Name)</br>
+4. 🎯Now add your profile details in `[contributers](https://github.com/aritraroy24/HACKTOBERFEST2020_pattern/tree/master/contributers)` folder (Name, GitHub Username and Institution)</br>
 5. 🎯Done!
 Ready to create your pull request?</br>
 ## Contributing to Hacktoberfest 2020 👨🏼‍💻
  <img src="./src/hacktober.png" />